PRESS DIGEST- British Business - June 21

-June 21 The following are the top stories on the business pages of British newspapers.
+June 21 (Reuters) - The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 The Times